 Credible: If you have student loans, then you may want to refinance them through Credible.
 Refinancing them may allow you to save thousands of dollars, and cut down how long you are paying down your loans as well!
 Plus, Credible is giving Making Sense of Cents readers a $100 bonus when they refinance with Credible.

 Credit Sesame: With Credit Sesame you can get your credit score for free, with no catch.
 It doesn’t hurt to check your credit score, so you have no reason not to know your credit score.
 Your credit score can affect whether or not you are approved for a loan, whether you are hired at certain jobs, your interest rate, and more.
 It’s relatively easy to raise your credit score, so you should start doing so today!
 Read How Your Credit Score Affects Your Life + Credit Sesame Review.

 Personal Capital: Personal Capital is a great resource that I highly recommend.
 They provide financial software somewhat similar to Mint, and it is free as well.
 Personal Capital is much more detailed though, so between the two I would definitely choose Personal Capital.
 You can track your net worth, your cash flow, your portfolio, your investments, and more.
 Personal Capital pretty much picks up in the main area that Mint is not the greatest in, which is investment planning.
-Read Personal Capital Review – An Easier Way To Manage Your Finances.
+Read Personal Capital Review- Manage Your Money For Free.

 Making Sense of Affiliate Marketing: I recommend checking out my online course for bloggers, Making Sense of Affiliate Marketing.
 I earn over $50,000 a month through affiliate marketing and I share my exact strategy and tips in this very informative online course.
 If you’re a blogger (even if you’re a new blogger!), then you NEED this course.